Yan-Coquoz/Composant_React/README.md

 - `idName` : {String} Corresponds to the `htmlFor` and `className` properties of the label, as well as the `id` and the `name` of the input.
 - `sendValue` : {Function} return name and value.
 - `toUpperCase` : {Boolean} if you need to upper case label
 - `optValue` : {Boolean} Render 'Options' for first value in select area.
+If true, the first value will be **options**, but if `isRequired` is true, the value will be empty.
 - `group` : {Boolean} false by default.
 If true, `tabs` must look like this : [{car:[...arrayOfCars],bike:[...arrayOfBikes]}], then optgroup label will be `car` and `bike`.

 ---